8 Best Coolmax Socks

 While not quite as comfortable as the Injinji liner socks listed above, these Coolmax liner socks from Bridgedale are still a great choice if you’re looking for a little extra protection for your feet during a long hike.Read more

-These socks are designed to fit a wide range of people with a single, stretchable size that tends to run a bit large.
+This option is designed to fit a wide range of people with a single, stretchable size that tends to run a bit large.
 And while it works quite well for most people, those who have smaller than average feet may want to consider other options.

-These socks are made from a unique blend of Coolmax material and other fabrics to create a liner sock that is not only easy to wear but also fantastic at allowing air to circulate around your feet.
+They are made from a unique blend of Coolmax material and other fabrics to create a liner sock that is not only easy to wear but also fantastic at allowing air to circulate around your feet.
 They work very well in hot weather, helping to keep your feet cool and dry, and are certainly an asset while hiking during the colder months of the year as well.

 Whether you’re out and about in cooler temperatures, or sweltering heat, your feet are going to sweat.
 That sweat can contribute to painful blisters, so most hikers chose to wear some type of sock to pull the moisture away.
 This particular pair from Bridgedale helps to do that splendidly.